 Most firms don’t even say the word ”sales” at all in their business for fear its current team, including attorneys, will be offended, rebel, sabotage your efforts, and/or quit!
 For those who think sales is a dirty word, it may be time to adjust your thinking.
 The words you and your team should get used to if you want your practice to grow and thrive are: sales, inspection, and script.

-Many firms lose good leads because their staff lacks the training to properly qualify and engage with callers in a meaningful way.
+Many family law firms lose good leads because their staff lacks the training to properly qualify and engage with callers in a meaningful way.

 You must fully commit to the concept of “inspecting what you expect.”
 You never stop.
 The focus should be on all points of communication with inbound phone calls from prospective clients, as well as live webchat communication, opt-ins, outbound prospect phone calls, and phone calls from clients.
 Leave no stone unturned.
 Every communication moment with prospects and clients are sales moments.

 Below is an easy-to-implement, four-step guide to converting leads into clients by “inspecting what you expect” (monitoring calls from leads and providing feedback to your team about how they handled those calls) and protecting your brand.
 We also call it your “marketing insurance protection plan” for the thousands (and for some firms millions) of dollars you’re spending on marketing to get the leads to call.